Current Student Advising

 Walk in advising is for answers to quick questions, to get a copy of a degree planner or for a quick tutorial in how to use the online degree planning and registration tools.

 You can view our current walk in calendar to see upcoming walk in days and times.

-Appointments are designed to be dedicated one-on-one time with an Educational Planner for things that take more time and preparation than what we can offer through walk in advising.
-You should make an appointment with an Educational Planner to:
+Appointments are designed to be dedicated one-on-one time with an Educational Advisor for things that take more time and preparation than what we can offer through walk in advising.
+You should make an appointment with an Educational Advisor to: